Grammatical and semantic analysis of texts

 Usually, if the grammar is correct STE, the term checker does not give a warning if a word has an ambiguous part of speech.

-The term checker gives a warning for a word that has an ambiguous part of speech
+The term checker can give a warning for a word that has an ambiguous part of speech

 If a sentence is correct STE, the term checker gives only one part of speech to each word.
 But, if the grammar is not correct or if the text is not correct STE, the term checker can give 2 different parts of speech to a word.